Electric heating: Immersion heater

 An immersion heater has an electrical resistance heating element encased in a tube, placed in the water (or other fluid) to be heated.
 The heating element might be inserted directly into the liquid, or installed inside a metal pipe to protect against corrosion and facilitate maintenance.
 Portable immersion heaters may not have a control thermostat, since they are intended to be used only briefly and under control of an operator.

 For domestic hot water supply, or industrial process hot water, permanently installed heating elements in an insulated hot water tank may be used, controlled by a thermostat to regulate temperature.
 Household units may be rated only a few kilowatts.
 Industrial water heaters may reach 2000 kilowatts.
 Where off-peak electric power rates are available, hot water may be stored to use when required.

-Electric shower and tankless heaters also use an immersion heater (shielded or naked) that is turned on with the flow of water.
-A group of separate heaters can be switched to offer different heating levels.
-Electric showers and tankless heaters usually use from 3 to 10.5 kilowatts.

 Minerals present in the water supply may precipitate out of solution and form a hard scale on the heating element surface, or may fall to the bottom of the tank and clog water flow.
 Maintenance of water heating equipment may require periodic removal of accumulated scale and sediment.
 Where water supplies are known to be highly mineralized, scale production can be reduced by using low-watt-density heating elements.